astropy/astropy/docs/table/mixin_columns.rst

       def __repr__(self):
           return f"<{self.__class__.__name__} name='{self.info.name}' data={self.data}>"

-Automatically making objects into mixin columns
+Registering array-like objects as mixin columns
 ===============================================

+In some cases, you may want to directly add an array-like object as a table column while maintaining the original object properties (instead of the default conversion of the object to a `~astropy.table.Column`).
+This is done by registering the object class as a mixin column and defining a handler which allows `~astropy.table.Table` to treat that object class as a mixin similar to the built-in mixin columns such as `~astropy.time.Time` or `~astropy.units.quantity.Quantity`.

-In some cases, you may want to be able to assign objects to table columns which are not mixin columns.
-This can include for example data classes that are defined in third-party packages and which you have no control over.
+This can be done for data classes that are defined in third-party packages and which you have no control over.
 As an example, we define a class that is not numpy-like and stores the data in a private attribute::